Sripad016/Assignment-1/README.md

-This is my first basics of html assignment from pwksills.
-The assignment helps me in refreshing the contents and gaining more knowledge about the html.
+This assignment contains basics of HTML, by solving this assignment it helps in refreshing basics of html and gaining more knowledge about the contents